joseortega9988/Text-Classifier/README.md

 # Text Classifier
-The notebook documents the creation of a sentiment analysis tool using a well-known movie review dataset from Stanford AI Lab
+The notebook documents the creation of a sentiment text classifier using a well-known imbd movie review dataset from Stanford AI Lab

 # Summary of the Text Classifier